-This option isn't just extremely convenient for users, increasing the likelihood that they’ll actually convert, but it solves Instagram’s biggest marketing challenge of attaching links to post that would make it easy for users to click and buy.
+This option isn't just extremely convenient for users, increasing the likelihood they’ll actually convert, but it solves Instagram’s biggest marketing challenge of attaching links to a post that would make it easy for users to click and buy.

 To make the deal even sweeter, it’s easy to set up the Instagram sales channel for your Shopify store.
 You can see exactly how to do this here.

 Merchants also have the option to embed an Instagram gallery directly on their site, creating a full integration.
 This can encourage users to visit their Instagram, where they’ll see social proof and rave reviews, and be encouraged to purchase more through product tags.

 Instagram contests are a particularly popular strategy on the social network, and for good reason.
 They can yield great results because everyone loves the chance to win something.

 Before you get started on your Instagram contest, it’s a good idea to do a quick refresher course on Instagram’s contest rules.In summary, they state that:

 - You can’t imply that Instagram is affiliated with the contest in any way.